-The fields of public administration and criminal justice are closely connected.
-While the MPA is a generalist degree designed to prepare graduates for a variety of positions in administration and policy analysis, criminal justice studies prepare graduates to work in public service organizations within the substantive policy area.
+The fields of public administration and criminology and criminal justice are closely connected.
+The MPA is a generalist degree designed to prepare graduates for a variety of positions in administration and policy analysis.
+Criminology and criminal justice studies prepare graduates to work in a variety of agencies and organizations focused on a wide range of substantive policy areas.
+MCJ graduates will have mastery of the concepts and theories associated with the various components of criminology and the criminal justice system; have an in-depth knowledge of the theories of crime causation; and develop skills necessary to utilize research methods in conducting and evaluating criminology and criminal justice issues.

 The MPA and MCJ Program Directors serve as advisors for this program.
 Interested applicants should consult one of the Program Directors before applying.